Why Do I Have a Numb Vagina?

 Counseling or talking therapy may help to uncover whatever is blocking your sensuality.
 Have you felt threatened or depressed; are you dealing with painful sexual memories; do you feel safe around your partner; or do you have intimacy issues?
 The answers to these questions will support the conversation that you’re beginning to have with your body.

-How to Re-Sensitize Your Vagina
+How to Get Sensation Back to Your Vagina

 Simply use your fingers or a toy to explore your vagina gently and consciously, concentrating on any areas that seem painful or tense.
 It’s not unusual to feel an energetic release of grief, trauma, or other stored emotion.
 If you need to make noise, cry, or even laugh, let it happen so you can let it go.
 It’s through this clearing process that you can discover your G-spot, cervix and A-spot—the full potential for pleasure that your vagina holds.

 Vaginal numbness is also associated with hormonal imbalance, menopause, multiple sclerosis, or cauda equina syndrome.
 If lack of sensation is accompanied by other worrying symptoms, please speak to your doctor.

 Featured image by Tim Goehart